Kupang Mariamman, one of the only Hindu temples in the hamlet. |

-Kupang, a hamlet within the Baling district of Kedah, houses a minimal population of Malaysians of the Indian ethnicity.
+Kupang, of the Baling district in Kedah, houses a minimal population of Malaysians of the Indian ethnicity.

 I willingly agreed and broke up with my Saturday morning slumber to head off to this place with my sole companion during long drives - the GPS equipped Waze app.